 Experience & Expertise

 If your rights have been violated by an employer or potential employer, Edith Pearce can help.
 An expert in employment issues and discrimination cases, Ms. Pearce takes an aggressive approach to workplace discrimination of any kind and will work to right the wrongs you have suffered and obtain full and fair compensation for you.
 Employment and discrimination laws are constantly changing and being reinterpreted by the courts.
-Up-to-the-minute knowledge of these rapid developments is absolutely critical to your case, so it is important to choose a discrimination lawyer who is well-versed and well experienced in employment discrimination cases.
+Up-to-the-minute knowledge of these rapid developments is absolutely critical to your case, so it is important to choose a discrimination lawyer in Philadelphia who is well-versed and well experienced in employment discrimination cases.

 The Compensation You Deserve